 Luxury spa accommodation in Hawaii

-Responsible travel: Luxury spa accommodation in Hawaii
+Responsible tourism: Luxury spa accommodation in Hawaii

 •We produce our own electricity through solar cells (photovoltaic panels) situated on the roof of our energy building.
 We have added a windmill that feeds into our energy panel as an additional power source.
 Hawaii Island Retreat is a working example that luxurious living and living in balance with the earth, is a compatible and realistic goal.